 The Primary 4 children were taking part in the Paired Maths Programme this term.
 The children played different maths games at home each week to encourage mathematical thinking outside of the classroom and to encourage their enjoyment of the subject.
 Numeracy Coordinator Mr McLaughlin presented the boys and girls with their certificates this afternoon.

-Well done to all the children in the Junior School who picked up awards at our annual prizegiving ceremony this morning.
-Photos of the prize winners are now available to view on the prizegiving page.
+Well done to Mr O'Neill's P6B class who put on an assembly for the children in the Senior School this morning.
+A video of the assembly is now available to view on the Primary 6 Page.

-Well done to all the children in P3B who put on an assembly for the Junior School children this morning.
-A video of the assembly is now available to view on the Primary 3 Page.
+Well done to the boys and girls in Mrs Johnston's P5D class who put on an assembly for the boys and girls in the Senior School this morning.
+A video of the assembly is now available to view on the Primary 5 Page.

 The comments or opinions expressed here are those of their respective contributors only.
 The views expressed do not necessarily represent the views of St Mary's Primary School, its management or employees.